dannemano/camelboot/README.md

 Purpose
 ===========
 Having a quick baseline to create integration services using Apache Camel.
-The Camel application will be bundled and executed as a standalone Javaapplication.
+The Camel application will be bundled and executed as a standalone Java application.
 No application server is needed.

-Running
+Running the application.
 ===========
 The test project contains one simple Camel route that output a log statement every few seconds.